Burke's gym bag contained sex toys, condoms and union cards, detective testifies

 This story was reported by Nicole Fuller, Robert E. Kessler, Bridget Murphy and Michael O'Keeffe.
 It was written by Murphy.

+Burke showed up later and took the duffel before the contents of the bag that he saw were never processed as evidence, according to the witness.

-Suffolk police Det.
-Brian Draiss' testimony at the federal trial of Burke's mentor, former Suffolk District Attorney Thomas Spota, and one of Spota's ex-top aides, Christopher McPartland, detailed what happened shortly before prosecutors say Burke beat up burglar Christopher Loeb in a police precinct.
+The detective's testimony at the federal trial of Spota, Burke's mentor, and one of Spota's ex-top aides, Christopher McPartland, detailed what happened shortly before prosecutors say Burke beat up burglar Christopher Loeb in a police precinct.

-Draiss told jurors in U.S. District Court in Central Islip that he previously testified before a grand jury after a grant of immunity from the prosecution and had that same protection Tuesday.

-Federal prosecutors have alleged Spota and McPartland orchestrated a cover-up with Burke to try to protect him following the beating after Loeb, then 26, stole the Police Athletic League bag from Burke's department vehicle on Dec.
-14, 2012.
+Federal prosecutors have alleged Spota and McPartland orchestrated a cover-up with Burke to try to protect him following the prisoner assault on Dec.
+14, 2012, after Loeb, then 26, stole the PAL bag from Burke's department vehicle hours earlier.

+Draiss said he never mentioned the sex toys when the FBI interviewed him in January 2013, when a special prosecutor from Queens questioned him, or when he testified in the late fall of 2013 in Suffolk County Court in the case against Loeb.

+The detective told jurors in U.S. District Court in Central Islip that he feared he would be transferred and put in a menial administrative job if he divulged all of the bag's contents.

 Spota, 78, of Mount Sinai, and McPartland, 53, of Northport, have pleaded not guilty to charges of conspiracy, obstruction of justice, witness tampering and acting as accessories to the deprivation of Loeb's civil rights.

+In November 2016, a federal judge sentenced Burke to 46 months in prison for the attack on Loeb and carrying out a cover-up.
+The former chief served most of his sentence before his release last year to home confinement.

+Draiss told jurors Tuesday that the scene in Loeb's bedroom, where the duffel was found, "was disgusting."

-The 19-year police veteran said that besides the PAL bag, law enforcement officials discovered about 100 needles scattered around, along with other drug paraphernalia and lots of electronic gear, mail and credit cards.
+He said law enforcement officials found about 100 needles scattered around, along with other drug paraphernalia and lots of electronic gear, mail and credit cards.

 Draiss also explained during questioning by prosecutor Michael Maffei that he had gone to Loeb's house with his partner to assist probation officials who were following up after seeing illegal metal knuckles at the residence a month earlier.